ChenJiaoyan/KG_Curation/README.md

 # KB_Literal_Canonicalization
-Codes and data for the ISWC'19 paper "Canonicalizing Knowledge Base Literals"
+Codes and data for out studies on "Knowledge Graph Curation with Deep Learning and Semantic Reasoning".